-Valletta, the capital city, is a great place to start.
+Valletta, the capital city, is a great place to start your top 10 things to do in Malta.
 From Valletta, I would recommend getting a boat over to visit the three cities.
 The boats cost 2 Euro and are a lovely experience if you get the small boats across.
 To avoid any confusion I will explain now the different names for the three cities, so you know which one I’m referring to in this blog!
 Bormla is also called Cospicua.
 Birgu is also called Vittoriosa.
 Senglea is also known as L-Isla.

 Top 10 things to do in Malta!

 Valletta is a beautiful town, surrounded by the sea.
 The easiest way to get here is by boat, right into the small harbour.
 Boats leave regularly from Sliema.
 Or, if you are staying further down South, they also leave from Cospicua (Bormla).
 The other way is to reach it by car, although it can get congested with traffic on the way at certain times of day.
 There is one car park in the shade, right by the walls to the left of the main gate.
 The other car park is just in front of the main gates to Valletta and it costs 2 Euro to park here.